 Make a second/third visit

 When you find a horse you like ask if you can see it again, but this time take a vet or instructor with you.
 They will be able to assess the horse and will look out for any issues that might not be immediately noticeable.
 It’s also a good idea to make an unannounced visit too on a different day and at a different time.
-This might sound like a strange thing to say but believe me it could save you an awful lot of hassle and stress in the long run.
+This might sound like a strange thing to say but believe me, it could save you an awful lot of hassle and stress in the long run.
 I once knew of somebody how bought a horse that seemed absolutely perfect in every way, the owner insisted on prearranged visits only.
-After buying the horse and getting him home they started to notice something wasn’t right and this wasn’t the placid good natured horse they’d seen before.
+After buying the horse and getting him home they started to notice something wasn’t right and this wasn’t the placid good-natured horse they’d seen before.
 The owner could no longer be contacted and after the vet was called it transpired that the horse had been drugged before each visit to keep it calm.
-Once the drugs had warn off the horse was anything but calm and certainly wasn’t rideable.
-I’m not saying this to but you off but just to emphasis how important an unannounced visit is – after all if the seller has the horses best interests at heart they’ll be more than happy for you to do that.
+Once the drugs had worn off the horse was anything but calm and certainly wasn’t rideable.
+I’m not saying this to put you off but just to emphasize how important an unannounced visit is – after all, if the seller has the horse’s best interests at heart they’ll be more than happy for you to do that.

 Speak to the current vet

 Speaking to the current vet will help you get an insight into the horse’s overall health and anything you may need to look out for.
 Although this isn’t essential I’ve found it useful in the past.
 That said, like a doctor, vets are bound by patient confidentiality so you’ll need to get the owner’s consent for this.
 Asking to speak to the vet is also a good way of gauging the owner’s intention, after all, if the owner is being open about the horse and its history then they won’t mind this.